Austria

 The Salzkammergut is a lesser-known place in the world.
 Filled with picturesque alpine lakes, and surrounded by impressive mountains, it’s the quaint and elegant towns that made me fall in love.
 The region has a long-standing history as a cultural hub in Central Europe, with influence from every direction.

 Whether you’re an extreme sports enthusiast, a family looking for a relaxing vacation, or a solo traveler looking for an enriching experience off the beaten path, the Salzkammergut in Austria has everything for every type of traveler.
-There is so much to explore in this area beyond the same phone that every tourist gets in Hallstatt (yes, I got it too).
+There is so much to explore in this area beyond the same phone that every tourist gets while in Hallstatt in winter.

 The Salzkammergut needs to be on your travel bucket list, perfect to visit any time of year!